How to Cook Wild Rice

 Ingredients for Cooking Wild Rice

-1. Place wild rice in a fine-mesh strainer and rinse in the sink under cold running water.
-Shake to drain.
+1. Place the wild rice in a fine-mesh strainer, put it in the sink under cold running water, and shake it to drain.

 2. Add a cup of wild rice and three and a half cups of water to a bowl and soak overnight.
 Drain pre-soaked grain before cooking.

-3. Place the rice in the saucepan, add three cups of water and salt, and bring to a boil.
+3. Place the rice in the saucepan, add three cups of water and salt, and boil.

-4. Lower the heat to simmer or minimum temperature and cover the saucepan with a lead.
+4. Lower the heat to simmer or at a minimum temperature and cover the saucepan with a lead.

 5. Cook for one hour or until rice is tender.